KenanBek/MaxDev/README.md

 The application is available for Windows, macOS, and Linux.

-### Updates
+### Good to Know

+#### Privacy First: Local and Offline Operation

+All tools run completely locally on your machine.
+No tool-related data is transmitted to the internet.
+The only exception is **Sentry** integration for error tracking and reporting, which sends anonymized data without any personally identifiable information.

+#### Update Policy

-Currently, we use an **aggressive** update strategy.
-This means that the application checks for updates every time it is launched.
-If an update is available, it is downloaded and installed automatically.
+**Current approach**: maxDEV uses an **aggressive** update strategy - the application checks for updates at every launch and automatically downloads and installs them when available.

-With more stable releases, we will switch to a **background** update strategy.
-This means that the application will check for updates in the background and notify the user when an update is available.
-The user can then choose to install the update or ignore it.
+**Future approach**: Once the application becomes more stable, we'll switch to a **background** update strategy - the application will check for updates in the background and notify you when an update is available.
+You'll then have the choice to install or postpone the update.

+#### Pricing Model

+During the early access program, **maxDEV** is completely free.
+For the future, I'm considering a freemium model where core tools will remain free while premium features will require payment.